mangal-interactions/pymangal/README.md

 respectively, see a list of data, get a particular record, add new data, and patch them).

+*Unlike in the R package*, there is a validation of the data done automatically before the data are either posted or patched.

 ## Setting up

 ```python